luizbgomide/sovereign/rules.md

 ## Attributes

-A Delver has five attributes ranging from 3 to 18, reflecting a range from the minimum viable capacity for a playable character to the maximum normal human level.
+A PC has five attributes ranging from 3 to 18, reflecting a range from the minimum viable capacity for a playable character to the maximum normal human level.

 Three of these attributes are physical.